jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

     # equal to 1.
     #
     # Each aggregator holds an additive share of the counter, so we
-    # aggregator 1 negate its share and add 1 so that they both
+    # have aggregator 1 negate its share and add 1 so that they both
     # compute the same value for `counter`.
     counter_check = self.field.encode_vec(
         [w0[0] + w1[0] + self.field(agg_id)])